William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Lynderyche: first record 1481

-There are over half a dozen Lindridges across the country.
+There are some half a dozen Lindridges across the country.
 It is likely that the meaning derives from the Old English lind hyrcg ie. 'lime-tree ridge.
 Lindridge lies in a rural setting east of Sutton Coldfield just beyond the municipal estate of Falcon Lodge.

 John Leland's wrote during the 1530s that there 'be foure lodges in Southton Chace, Colfeld, Bere wood, Linderige, Hille-wood.'
 Lindridge was part of Sutton Chase, the hunting grounds of the Earls of Warwick.
 Lived in by the keepers of that part of the chase, the lodges were available for the use of royal or noble guests when they came to hunt for deer.
 The location of the lodge is not known.
 See Sutton Chase.